rear/rear/doc/user-guide/02-getting-started.md

 Currently we aim to support the following distributions by testing them
 regularly:

- - Red Hat Enterprise Linux and derivatives: RHEL5, RHEL6 and RHEL7
+ - Red Hat Enterprise Linux and derivatives: RHEL7 and higher
- - SUSE Linux Enterprise Server 11 and 12
+ - SUSE Linux Enterprise Server 15 and higher
- - Ubuntu LTS: 12, 13, 14 and 15
+ - Ubuntu LTS: 20 and higher

 Distributions dropped as supported:

- - Ubuntu LTS <12
+ - Ubuntu LTS <20
- - Fedora <21
+ - Fedora <30
- - RHEL 3 and 4
+ - RHEL <7
- - SLES 9 and 10
+ - SLES <15
- - openSUSE <11
+ - openSUSE <15
  - Debian <6

 Distributions known to be 'unsupported' are:

- - Ubuntu LTS 8.04 (as it does not implement +grep -P+)
+ - Ubuntu LTS 8.04 (as it does not implement `grep -P`)

-== Known limitations
+## Known limitations

 Relax-and-Recover offers a lot of flexibility in various use-cases, however it does have some limitations under certain circumstances:

  - Relax-and-Recover depends on the software of the running system.
 When recovering this system to newer hardware, it is possible that the hardware support of the original system does not support the newer hardware.
-+
-This problem has been seen when restoring an older RHEL4 with an older HP Proliant Support Pack (PSP) to more recent hardware.
-This PSP did not detect the newer HP SmartArray controller or its firmware.

  - Relax-and-Recover supports recovering to different hardware, but it cannot always automatically adapt to this new environment.
 In such cases it